YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++++++
 ydb_repl_instname
 ++++++++++++++++++++
 **ydb_repl_instname (gtm_repl_instname)** specifies a replication instance name that uniquely identifies an instance.
 The replication instance name is immutable.
 The maximum length of a replication instance name is 15 bytes.
-Note that the instance name is not the same as the name of the replication instance file (`ydb_repl_instance`_).
+Note that the instance name is not the same as the name of the replication instance file (:ref:`ydb-repl-instance-env-var`).
 You need to specify a replication instance name at the time of creating a replication instance file.
 If you do not define ydb_repl_instname, you need to specify an instance name using -NAME=<instance_name> with MUPIP REPLICATE -INSTANCE_CREATE.

 +++++++++++++++++++++++++
 ydb_repl_instsecondary